smilett/PyRecorder/README.md

 3. Set parameters by clicking the "Setting" button.
 4. Click "Record" to start recording, and click "Stop" to stop.
 5. Click "Play" to play back.

+## Known issues

+When doing recording or playing, a warning will shown up in the command line, shown "_the application is using the deprecated Carbon Component Manager for hosting Audio Units_".
+This is probably a problem of PyAudio, but it does not affect the programme performance at the moment.

 ## History